House & Home

 Never hook up a generator to your main panel box "Without first turning off your MAIN BREAKER".
 Your generator will send electricity back out into the grid!
 Electrocuting your lineman or neighbor.
 Never operate a generator or any other type of internal combustion motor inside.
 Not in the garage, basement, or carport.
 Carbon Monoxide Kills!

-outdoor dining area for the family? or just a large open space to relax.
+for two?
+An outdoor dining area for the family? or just a large open space to

 Clothes Dryer fires are number three on the list that cause house fires.
 Keep it clean and If you can't do it yourself, hire it done